GroceyLot/RobloxPCInterface/README.md

 A helpful tool which lets you interact and execute scripts from your local filesystem in roblox.
 Especially useful when using an android emulator.

 Basically, download serve.py and put it in a folder.
-Install flask with
+Install flask with this in your cmd:
 ```
 pip install flask
 ```

-Then run
+Then run this in a game to open the ui:
 ```
 loadstring(game:HttpGet("https://github.com/GroceyLot/RobloxPCInterface/raw/Things/interface.lua"))()
 ```
-in a game to open the ui.

 In the console of the python it will say something like this:
 ```
  * Running on all addresses (0.0.0.0)
  * Running on http://127.0.0.1:4654